abramadams/dao/README.md

 dao - A ColdFusion library for easy Data Access and Object Mapping.
 ===
+#Elevator Pitch
+DAO/BaseModelObject is a library that provides a simple yet full featured interface to perform script based queries as well as adds extended functionality such as ORM (with easy and dynamic relationships), oData (Consume/Produce), LYNQ style queries and more.
+Basically it is the data interaction ColdFusion/Railo should have come with out of the box.

 # Disclaimer
 Though I have been using this library for many years on many, many projects, it has never been used or tested outside of my control, so there are absolutely-positively things that are missing, and things that are just plain old broke.
-There's also a lot of ugly code in there, If you stumble on something, raise an issue (or submit a pull request :) )
+There's also a bit of ugly code in there, If you stumble on something, raise an issue (or submit a pull request :) )

-Also, the bulk of the dao.cfc stuff was developed in CF7-8 erra, and has been patched CF9/10 features started creeping in.
-I am in the process of re-writing the library using the query.cfc and some other things that will break the pre-CF9 compatibility.
-For instance, this will be re-written using all script based code.

 # Introduction
 The goal of this library is to allow one to interact with the database in a DB platform agnostic way, while making it super easy.

+# Requirements
+Currently this library has been actively used and tested on Railo 4x, CF10 and CF11 (though the dao.cfc stuff should work with CF8 - for now).
+To make the entire library work on CF9 you would need to change any code that calls _closure_*() methods as these use function expressions and closures, which break CF9.
+So far I've included commented code that will make it cf9 compatible.
+Simply find and uncomment the code preceded with "// CF9 Way" and comment out the code preceded with "// CF10+/Railo4+ way"

+# Database Platform Agnostic
+Currently there are two databases that are supported: MySQL and MS SQL.
+Others can be added by creating a new CFC that implements the necessary methods.
+The CFC  name would then be the "dbtype" argument passed to the init method when instantiating dao.cfc.
+So if you have otherrdbs.cfc, you'd instantiate as: dao = new dao( dbType = 'otherrdbs' );

+# What's in this library?
 There are two parts to this library, the first is for a more traditional DAO type interaction where one uses a handful of CRUD functions:
 * `dao.insert()`